 - 2.1 The Traffic Forecasting Report Addendum (TFRA) identifies that the proposed site allocations within the latest version of the draft Local Plan have been amended.
 In total the number of additional dwellings proposed for the District has increased by 830 with 200 of this increase being at the PS24 West of Draycott site just to the south of the proposed Wisloe allocation.
 This is material as both the West of Draycott site and the Wisloe site are reliant on the A4135 and the A38 corridors together with the roundabout junction between the two. - 2.2 Also of importance is the significant expansion of the PS43 Javelin Park employment allocation from 9 hectares to 27 hectares.
-This has the potential to further increase traffic flows on the A38 through the proposed Wisloe allocation and through the M5 Motorway junctions 12, 13 and 14. - 2.3 Table 2.1 of the TFRA identifies five revised sites which make up most of the proposed change in dwelling numbers and employment areas.
+This has the potential to further increase traffic flows on the A38 past the proposed Wisloe allocation and through the M5 Motorway junctions 12, 13 and 14. - 2.3 Table 2.1 of the TFRA identifies five revised sites which make up most of the proposed change in dwelling numbers and employment areas.
+Table 3.1 of the TFRA can then be used to identify the vehicle trips associated with these five sites.

-- 2.4 These five sites are South of Hardwicke (G1), Land at Whaddon (G2), Northwest of Stonehouse (PS19a), West of Draycott (PS24) and Javelin Park (PS43).
-Table 3.1 of the TFRA can then be used to identify the vehicle trips associated with these five sites. - 2.5 In the AM peak hour, the five sites are predicted to generate a total of 4,402 two-way trips and in the PM peak hour they are predicted to generate 4,385 two-way trips.
+- 2.4 In the AM peak hour, the five sites are predicted to generate a total of 4,402 two-way trips and in the PM peak hour they are predicted to generate 4,385 two-way trips.
 By comparison, Table 5.6 of the original March 2021 Traffic Forecasting Report identified the same five sites as generating 3,293 two-way trips in the AM peak hour and 3,377 in the PM peak hour.
-The effects of the increase in dwellings and employment proposed is therefore significant at more than 1,000 two-way trips in both peak hours (approximately a third extra). - 2.6 Given the above, one might reasonably expect a strengthening of the highway mitigation measures required to offset the impacts of this additional traffic.
-By contrast Section 4 of the TFRA identifies no change from the highway mitigation put forward within the March 2021 Traffic Forecasting Report other than identifying a 'potential requirement' for improvements to the B4008 near M5 Junction 12 and Javelin Park. - 2.7 This means the only highway mitigation in the vicinity of the proposed Wisloe allocation remains the proposed widening of the A38 northbound approach to two-lanes (ID23 in Table 4.2 of the TFRA).
-Figure 1 below shows the existing layout of the roundabout and that the A38 northbound approach already has two lanes as it approaches the give-way line.
+The effects of the increase in dwellings and employment proposed is therefore significant at more than 1,000 two-way trips in both peak hours (approximately a third extra). - 2.5 Given the above, one might reasonably expect a strengthening of the highway mitigation measures required to offset the impacts of this additional traffic.
+By contrast Section 4 of the TFRA identifies no change from the highway mitigation put forward within the March 2021 Traffic Forecasting Report other than identifying a 'potential requirement' for improvements to the B4008 near M5 Junction 12 and Javelin Park. - 2.6 This means the only highway mitigation in the vicinity of the proposed Wisloe allocation remains the proposed widening of the A38 northbound approach to two-lanes (ID23 in Table 4.2 of the TFRA).
+Figure 1 below shows the existing layout of the roundabout and that the A38 northbound approach already has two lanes as it approaches the giveway line.